Click on the below links to access the Multi-Agency Referral Form for:

 Referrers should be asked specifically if they hold any information about difficulties being experienced by the family/household due to domestic abuse, mental illness, substance misuse, and/or learning difficulties.

-Agencies investigating the allegation(s) should consider the need for a referral to adult social care in respect of the alleged perpetrator, if there are fears that the allegation(s) may trigger mental health needs which may lead to the possibility of suicide or self-harm.
+Agencies investigating the allegation(s) should consider the need for a referral to Adult Social Care in respect of the alleged perpetrator, if there are fears that the allegation(s) may trigger mental health needs which may lead to the possibility of suicide or self-harm.

-At the end of any discussion about a child, the referrer (whether a professional or a member of the public or family) and the Children's Social Care Services social worker should be clear about timescales and any proposed action and who will be taking it, or if no further action will be taken.
+At the end of any discussion about a child, the referrer (whether a practitioner or a member of the public or family) and the Children's Social Care Services social worker should be clear about timescales and any proposed action and who will be taking it, or if no further action will be taken.
 The outcome should be recorded by the Children's Social Care Services and by the referrer (if a professional in another service) on the relevant forms including the Referral Form.
 See Section 10, The Outcome of a Referral and Feedback

 Children's Social Care Services should acknowledge receipt of a written referral within ONE working day.
 If the referrer has not received an acknowledgement within THREE working days they should make contact with the relevant manager in the Children's Social Care Services Team.